-If the household has an immediate safety concern, the Entry Point must provide a private location for the household while staff members attempt to connect them to a local hotline or VSP for immediate support and/or help.
+If the household has an immediate safety concern, the Entry Point must provide options to the client for how they would like to proceed with this process.
+This includes ensuring a private location for the household while staff members attempt to connect them to a local hotline or VSP for immediate support and/or help, if the survivor is interested in being connected to these services.
+Additional options include whether the household would like to be connected to the CE process later when the immediate safety concern has been addressed.
+Entry Point staff should allow the household to determine whether they want to continue with the CE enrollment at this time or seek out support from the VSP first.
+How the household moves forward with CE or is connected with outside resources should always be led by client choice.
 Entry Points may also assist households in safety planning, a process further described in the “Serving Survivors” section.
 Referral to a Victim Service Provider (VSP)

 When households present for services at an Entry Point, there is an opportunity for households to seek specific support and assistance from a local VSP.

 In general, the Systems Change Team at THN recommends that all CE regions have at least one VSP serving as an Entry Point to prevent delays for survivors attempting to access CE.
+For regions where there is a VSP Entry Point, a template script for Assessors is:

+“Everyone deserves safe and healthy relationships, if you are concerned about your safety, there are programs that may be able to provide you with more information, support and assistance.
+Would you prefer me to connect you with someone at that program to learn more about what they offer and to continue with Coordinated Entry at that agency instead?
+Or would you like to talk through the risks and safety considerations by continuing with the CE process with my organization?”

-For regions where there is a VSP Entry Point, a template script for Assessors is:Everyone deserves safe and healthy relationships, if you are concerned about your safety, there are agencies specifically dedicated to this population that may be able to provide you support and assistance.
-Would you prefer to talk to an agency that provides specific support and ”
+In regions where there is not a VSP Entry point, a template script for Assessors is:

+“Everyone deserves safe and healthy relationships, if you are concerned about your safety, there are programs that may be able to provide you with more information, support and assistance.
+Would you prefer me to connect you with someone at that program that can provide more information about the specific types of support and assistance they are able to offer, instead of continuing with CE at this time, in order to address your immediate safety needs first?”

+It is recommended that Assessors, whether there is a VSP Entry Point in the region or not, provide information for the National Domestic Violence Hotline (NDVH) when applicable.
+This can be in the form of offering the number to the client, asking if it is safe for the survivor to take that information with them on a piece of paper and/or to have Entry Points post local Victim Service provider/ NDVH posters in their offices and/or bathrooms.

 Entry Points complete a warm referral in real time, if the household would like that referral.
 A warm referral may look like calling a local VSP to introduce and connect the household to that agency.
 Some regions already have protocols in place to connect households to a local VSP from an Entry Point.

 If a household wishes to proceed through the CE enrollment process after a warm referral has been completed, Assessors can restart the CE workflow in HMIS with the household If households determine not to seek services to a VSP, then Assessors continue with the CE process.